 - You are interviewing them too – You may be the one interviewing for a role at their company, but this is your opportunity to see if you like the way they operate.
 Do they seem approachable and people you could work with?
 Are the questions and attitude aggressive or feel deliberately positioned to slip you up?
 Your initial/gut feeling could be the most important sense of whether you’d like to work with them or not.

 - Questions – You should have the opportunity to ask questions.
-In all my interviews I do my best to preserve at least 5 minutes, if not 10, at the end of the interview for the candidate to ask the panel their questions.
+In all my interviews I do my best to preserve at least 5 to 10 minutes for this at the end of the interview, for you to ask the panel your questions.
 Don’t waste this time.
 Questions about holiday entitlements or training budgets can come later if an offer is made – it’s more important to find out about the team culture or role specific tasks.
 Ask about the role, the team, ask something of the panel (“what excites you about the next 6 to 12 months of XYZ?” – there are plenty of websites to help you out if you get stuck for ideas), or something specific in the job description that maybe you’re not sure on or that really interests you.
 Don’t ask something that has already been covered in the preamble introduction or elsewhere in the interview (which means paying attention too), unless you are asking something specific about much more detail.

 - Collaboration – Sometimes the best candidate may not ‘score’ the best in shortlisting or during the interview itself.
 Sometimes the best candidate is the one who exhibits the kind of approach and attitude that fits the culture and team dynamics, and can reasonably demonstrate the ability to do the job.
 Any good interview panel will ask you something about collaboration or team working – no one works in isolation ALL the time, and at some point, you will have had to work as part of a larger team.
 Even a job working remotely will still require interaction with colleagues, managers, senior stakeholders, etc.